dechamps/FlexASIO/BACKENDS.md

 into account.
 This means the reported latency is underestimated by at least 20 ms, if not more.

+The MME backend exposes "virtual" devices called *"Microsoft Sound Mapper - Input"* and *"Microsoft Sound Mapper - Output"*.
+These virtual devices automatically track the Windows audio device selected as "default" in the Windows audio control panel, and will redirect the stream transparently if that setting changes.

 **Note:** the channel count exposed by FlexASIO when using MME can be a bit odd.
 For example, it might expose 8 channels for a 5.1 output, downmixing the rear channels pairs.